NoamRabi/dbbench_pliops_integration/README.md

 Known issues
 ============
-1. On non-pliops runs we may encounter issues with the number of open files, it can cause db bench to get stuck during run, for more details and solutions please track the instructions at increase_number_of_open_files.txt
+1. On non-pliops runs we may encounter issues with the number of open files, it will cause db bench to hang during a run, for more details and solutions please track the instructions at increase_number_of_open_files.txt

-2. During cmake we may face linkage errors related to gflags, please track the instruction at install_shared_gflags.txt
+2. During cmake we may face linkage errors related to "shared gflags", please track the instructions at install_shared_gflags.txt

 Supported benchmarks